-''' Instead, a placeholder object will be used for members that.
-Defaults to False. :return: A dictionary mapping groups from the input list to lists of objects. →representing their members.
-The objects may be of type ADUser, ADComputer, ADGroup, etc. - this. member objects to the most accurate object type representing them.
-ADObject. \rightarrowwill be used for members that do not match any of the more specific object types in the library (e.g. foreign security principals). :raises: InvalidLdapParameterException if any groups are not strings or ADGroups :raises: ObjectNotFoundException if any groups cannot be found. :raises: DomainSearchException if skip_validation is False and any group members. →cannot be found. find_members_of_groups_recursive(self, groups: List[Union[str, ms_active_directory.core. →ad_objects.ADGroup]], attributes_to_lookup: List[str] = None, controls: List[ldap3. protocol.rfc4511.Control] = None, skip_validation: bool = False, maximum_nesting →depth: int = None) -> List[Dict[Union[str, ms_active_directory.core.ad_objects. →ADGroup], List[ms_active_directory.core.ad_objects.ADGroup]]] Find the members of a group in the domain, along with attributes of the members. :param groups: Either a string name of a group or ADGroup to look up the members of. :param attributes_to_lookup: Attributes to look up about the members of each group. :param controls: A list of LDAP controls to use when performing the search.
-These whether or not certain properties/attributes are critical, which →influences whether a search may succeed or fail based on their availability. :param skip_validation: If true, assume all members exist and do not raise an error \rightarrowif we fail to look one up.
-Instead, a placeholder object will be used for members that Defaults to False. :param maximum_nesting_depth: A limit to the number of levels of nesting to recurse. →beyond the first lookup.
-A level of 0 makes this behave the same as find →members_of_groups and a level of None means recurse until we've gone through all ⊶nesting.
-Defaults to None. :return: A list of dictionaries mapping groups to objects representing the group's. →members.
-The first dictionary maps the input groups to members; the second. →dictionary maps the groups that were members of the groups in the first dictionary to their members, and so →on and so forth.
-The objects may be of type ADUser, ADComputer, ADGroup, etc. - this. →function attempts to cast all member objects to the most accurate object type representing them.
-ADObject →will be used for members that do not match any of the more specific object types in the library (continues on next page) '''
+''' Instead, a placeholder object will be used for members that \rightarrow could not be found.
+Defaults to False. :return: A dictionary mapping groups from the input list to lists of objects. \rightarrow representing their members.
+The objects may be of type ADUser, ADComputer, ADGroup, etc. - this → function attempts to cast all member objects to the most accurate object type representing them.
+ADObject →will be used for members that do not match any of the more specific object types in the library (e.g. foreign security principals). :raises: InvalidLdapParameterException if any groups are not strings or ADGroups :raises: ObjectNotFoundException if any groups cannot be found. :raises: DomainSearchException if skip_validation is False and any group members \rightarrow cannot be found. find_members_of_groups_recursive(self, groups: List[Union[str, ms_active_directory.core. →ad_objects.ADGroup]], attributes_to_lookup: List[str] = None, controls: List[ldap3. oprotocol.rfc4511.Control] = None, skip_validation: bool = False, maximum_nesting →depth: int = None) -> List[Dict[Union[str, ms_active_directory.core.ad_objects. →ADGroup], List[ms_active_directory.core.ad_objects.ADGroup]]] Find the members of a group in the domain, along with attributes of the members. :param groups: Either a string name of a group or ADGroup to look up the members of. :param attributes_to_lookup: Attributes to look up about the members of each group. :param controls: A list of LDAP controls to use when performing the search.
+These \rightarrow can be used to specify whether or not certain properties/attributes are critical, which \rightarrow influences whether a search may succeed or fail based on their availability. :param skip_validation: If true, assume all members exist and do not raise an error \rightarrow if we fail to look one up.
+Instead, a placeholder object will be used for members that \rightarrow could not be found.
+Defaults to False. :param maximum_nesting_depth: A limit to the number of levels of nesting to recurse. \rightarrow beyond the first lookup.
+A level of 0 makes this behave the same as find →members_of_groups and a level of None means recurse until we've gone through all. \rightarrownesting.
+Defaults to None. :return: A list of dictionaries mapping groups to objects representing the group's \rightarrow members.
+The first dictionary maps the input groups to members; the second \rightarrow dictionary maps the groups that were members of the groups in the first dictionary to their members, and so \rightarrow on and so forth.
+The objects may be of type ADUser, ADComputer, ADGroup, etc. - this \rightarrow function attempts to cast all member objects to the most accurate object type representing them.
+ADObject →will be used for members that do not match any of the more specific object types in the library '''

-'''

-(e.g. foreign security principals).

-:raises: InvalidLdapParameterException if the group is not a string or ADGroup

-:raises: ObjectNotFoundException if the group cannot be found.

-:raises: DomainSearchException if skip_validation is False and any group members
+(e.g. foreign security principals). :raises: InvalidLdapParameterException if the group is not a string or ADGroup :raises: ObjectNotFoundException if the group cannot be found. :raises: DomainSearchException if skip\validation is False and any group members\ →cannot be found.

-cannot be found.

-'''